0xzso7/BE-Test---Zach-Stephan-Magistrado/README.md

 # BE Test – Zach Stephan Magistrado

-This repository contains my solution for the **Back-End Test**, which includes:
+This repository contains my solution for the **Backend Engineering Test**, which includes:

 1. **Tuple Shuffling Pseudocode**
 2. **JSON Restructuring (Section A → Section B)**